-NATURE OF THE CASE
+NATURE OF ACTION

-- 1. This is an action for declaratory judgment and breach of contract arising out of the refusal of Defendant, a multi-billion dollar business, to live up to its promise to its policyholder, Plaintiff.
-Defendant promised to pay for, in exchange for premiums paid, physical loss of or damage to and related business interruption losses and expenses under an "All Risk" insurance policy. - Plaintiff owns and operates a resort hotel in Hamburg, New Jersey, where scores of guests come to stay overnight and to attend events.
-Annually, Plaintiff's hotel accommodates thousands of guests. - This all changed in 2020 with the COVID-19 pandemic.
-The pandemic had an unprecedented and catastrophic effect on Plaintiff's property and business operations, causing tremendous financial losses. - 4.
-The havor wrought by the pandemic is well-documented.
+1. This is an action for declaratory judgment and breach of contract arising out of the refusal of Defendant, a multi-billion dollar business, to live up to its promise to its policyholder, Plaintiff.
+Defendant promised to pay for, in exchange for premiums paid, physical loss of or damage to and related business interruption losses and expenses under an "all risk" insurance policy.

+2. Plaintiff owns and operates Italian bakeries and cafes where during peak times, scores of people come in and out of Plaintiff's restaurants to dine and get coffee and baked goods.
+Plaintiff also provides catering services.
+Annually, Plaintiff's cafes hosted and accommodated thousands of patrons.

+3. This all changed in 2020 with the COVID-19 pandemic.
+The pandemic had an unprecedented and catastrophic effect on Plaintiff's property and business operations, causing tremendous financial losses.

+4. The havoc wrought by the pandemic is well-documented.
 According to the Centers for Disease Control ("CDC"), to date, COVID-19 has infected more than thirty-three million people and killed nearly 600,000 in the United States.
 The state where Plaintiff's business operations are located have not been spared from this tragedy.

-- 5. Beyond the human toll, the pandemic has had a devastating impact on the economies of the state where Plaintiff's business operations are located, causing widespread physical losses, property damage and loss for many businesses, including Plaintiff's.
+5. Beyond the human toll, the pandemic has had a devastating impact on the economies of the state of New York, where Plaintiff's business operations are located, causing widespread physical losses, property damage and loss for many businesses, including Plaintiff's.
 As a result of the pandemic, Plaintiff has been prevented from conducting normal business operations and deprived of the use of its business premises.
-Even when permitted to open, as a result of the spread of COVID-19, Plaintiff was unable to operate and its business location was unusable without substantial physical alterations and other protective measures.
-Further, the presence of COVID-19 and SARS-CoV-2 within Plaintiff's insured property also caused direct physical loss of or damage to properties (or both) by transforming the property from usable and safe into property that is unsatisfactory and prohibited for use, uninhabitable, unfit for their intended function, and extremely dangerous and potentially deadly for humans. - 6.
-SARS-CoV-2 and COVID-19 caused direct physical loss of or damage to the property (or both) throughout the locale where Plaintiff's business operations are based, including to Plaintiff's covered business and surrounding properties, by altering the physical conditions of the property so that they were no longer safe or fit for occupancy or use, and/or permitted to be used.
+Even when permitted to open, as a result of the spread of COVID-19, Plaintiff was unable to operate and its business locations without substantial physical alterations and other protective measures.
+Further, the presence of COVID-19 and SARS-CoV-2 within Plaintiff's insured properties also caused direct physical loss of or damage to properties (or both) by transforming the properties from usable and safe into properties that are unsatisfactory and prohibited for use, uninhabitable, unfit for their intended function, and extremely dangerous and potentially deadly for humans.

+6. SARS-CoV-2 and COVID-19 caused direct physical loss of or damage to the properties (or both) throughout the locales where Plaintiff's business operations are based, including to Plaintiff's covered business and surrounding properties, by altering the physical conditions of the properties so that they were no longer safe or fit for occupancy or use, and/or permitted to be used.
 Specifically, SARS-CoV-2 attaches itself to surfaces and properties, thereby producing physical change in the condition of the surfaces and properties-from safe and touchable to unsafe and deadly.
-SARS-CoV-2 and COVID-19 also physically alter and damage the air within buildings such that the air is no longer safe to breathe. - 7.
-It is often the case that the source of a covered property insurance loss can ultimately be cleaned, removed, contained, or remediated, yet that does not mean that there was no "loss of or damage to" property in the first place.
+SARS-CoV-2 and COVID-19 also physically alter and damage the air within buildings such that the air is no longer safe to breathe.

+7. It is often the case that the source of a covered property insurance loss can ultimately be cleaned, removed, contained, or remediated, yet that does not mean that there was no "loss of or damage to" property in the first place.
 This was true for mold, odors, smoke, fumes, and asbestos fibers that triggered coverage in other cases and the same is true here.
 That is especially significant when it comes to business interruption losses, where even modest impacts to property lead to covered losses.
 The coronavirus can be disinfected or cleaned, but it still causes a distinct and demonstrable alteration to property.
 That is what has triggered coverage for Plaintiff's significant losses here.